Achievable logoAchievable logo

 Complaints

-Customers are sometimes dissatisfied with the status of their accounts or the service they’re provided.
-An upset customer can call and voice their displeasure (even yell or scream sometimes), but surprisingly enough, securities regulators do not consider this type of feedback a ‘complaint.’
+Customers are sometimes dissatisfied with the status of their accounts or the service they receive.
+An upset customer might call and voice their displeasure (and may even yell or scream), but securities regulators generally do not treat that kind of verbal feedback as a “complaint.”
 FINRA Rule 4513 defines a complaint as:

 “Any grievance by a customer or any person authorized to act on behalf of the customer involving the activities of the member or a person associated with the member in connection with the solicitation or execution of any transaction or the disposition of securities or funds of that customer”

-Additionally, FINRA only considers expressed customer dissatisfaction as a complaint if it is in writing, which includes emails, text messages, and direct messages).
-When a complaint is received, member firms and their representatives must follow specific protocols (discussed below).
-Because of this rule, many brokerage firms limit their representatives’ communication methods with their customers.
-If your firm does not allow you to give customers your personal email address, this is probably why!
+FINRA treats expressed customer dissatisfaction as a complaint only if it is in writing (including emails, text messages, and direct messages).
+Once a written complaint is received, member firms and their representatives must follow specific protocols (discussed below).
+Because written communications can trigger these requirements, many brokerage firms limit the ways representatives may communicate with customers.
+For example, if your firm doesn’t allow you to share a personal email address, this is often the reason.

 When a representative receives a complaint, they must forward it to their assigned principal (supervisor).
-Next, the principal works with the registered representative to resolve the issue on behalf of the customer.
+The principal then works with the registered representative to resolve the issue on the customer’s behalf.
 Member firms must keep a separate file of all customer complaints for at least four years.
-The file must contain records related to resolving the complaint, including any action taken or additional correspondence with the customer.
+The file must include records related to resolving the complaint, including any action taken and any additional correspondence with the customer.

-If this rule were to apply to verbal complaints, firms would have a tough time doing business.
-Registered representatives would be required to note anything negative said by the customer and submit it to their supervisor for review.
-If you’ve ever worked a service job, you know how often some customers complain (warranted or not).
-When a customer puts something in writing, it’s usually a serious problem that needs to be addressed.
+If the rule applied to verbal complaints, firms would have a difficult time operating.
+Registered representatives would need to document and submit virtually any negative comment for supervisory review.
+In many service settings, customers complain frequently (whether warranted or not).
+When a customer puts dissatisfaction in writing, it more often signals a serious issue that needs formal attention.

-The modern digital world complicates complaint protocols, especially with social media.
-If a customer complains by tweet or posts a complaint on Instagram, does it count as a complaint?
-Generally speaking, FINRA applies its normal rules similarly with social media.
-A tweet may seem harmless, but it’s technically in writing, requiring the firm to follow the protocols discussed above.
+The modern digital world adds complexity, especially with social media.
+If a customer complains in a tweet or posts a complaint on Instagram, does it count as a complaint?
+Generally, FINRA applies its normal rules similarly with social media.
+A tweet may seem casual, but it’s still “in writing,” which can require the firm to follow the same protocols described above.

 Sidenote